 Being Prepared for Relapse

 Many people believe that relapsing is an inevitable part of addiction recovery.
-However, being educated with the help of a relapse prevention program can help individuals to be able to identify relapse triggers.
-And, maintain a successful recovery.
+However, being educated with the help of a relapse prevention program can help individuals learn to identify relapse triggers and, therefore, remain on the path to a successful recovery.
 Unfortunately, many people will still relapse.
-But, relapse prevention programs also provide individuals with the tools and knowledge of what to do in a relapse situation.
-This way, those who do relapse can take the necessary steps to returning back to a life of recovery.
+But relapse prevention programs also provide individuals with the tools and knowledge about what to do in a relapse situation.
+This way, those who relapse can take the necessary steps to return to a life of recovery.
 Ready for treatment that includes relapse prevention techniques?
-Consider the programs at Simple Path Recovery and begin your journey to a life without addiction now!
+Consider the drug and alcohol addiction treatment options at Simple Path Recovery to begin your journey to a life without addiction now!